 Sometime in the early 1970s, in the bustling downtown of a fictional French city named Ennui-sur-Blasé, sits the headquarters of a weekly literary magazine reminiscent of The New Yorker.
-This is the setting for The French Dispatch, out October 22—Wes Anderson’s latest film and his first live-action feature in six years, starring Timothée Chalamet, Léa Seydoux, Tilda Swinton, Bill Murray, and many more Anderson regulars as characters within the periodical’s pages.
+This is the setting for The French Dispatch—Wes Anderson’s latest film and his first live-action feature in six years, starring Timothée Chalamet, Léa Seydoux, Tilda Swinton, Bill Murray, and many more Anderson regulars as characters within the periodical’s pages.
 To build this bohemian world from the ground up, the director collaborated with production designer Adam Stockhausen (who won an Academy Award for his work on The Grand Budapest Hotel) and set decorator Rena DeAngelo (a newcomer to the Anderson crew).
 While constructing sets within a massive abandoned felt factory in Angoulême, France, DeAngelo says the duo “turned the whole town inside out,” searching for the perfect vintage furniture and evocative filming locations.
 Here’s a behind-the-scenes look at how they got every detail right.

 With a team of in-the-know neighborhood shoppers, DeAngelo frequented antiques sales in nearby Bordeaux, in addition to knocking on doors and borrowing furniture from locals.
 Working off of reference photos compiled by Anderson that showed everything from early-20th-century Paris architecture to painter’s studios, she amassed a myriad of options for every piece of decor that made it into the film.
 The idea wasn’t to re-create each image but rather to capture “the spirit of the photo” with props like perfectly patinaed copper cookware, old-school jukeboxes, and curled-leg tables.
 “I had a serious table problem,” says DeAngelo.
 “I couldn’t stop buying fantastic French tables, until I was like, ‘Hi, Wes, I have these 40 choices.’”